F1nde/F1nde/README.md

-# Game Dev Showcase: Marko Tuominen
+# GameDev Showcase: Marko Tuominen

 A Finnish software developer who loves games and wants to use technologies to create experiences that stir up user’s emotions.
 A hard working individual who is not afraid to take responsibilities and who has strong basics to learn whatever skills are needed for the job with a Master of Science (Technology) degree from Tampere University of Technology.
 Always eager to learn new things with particular interest in game/software development, game design, user experiences, software archetypes and software testing.
 Five years of work experience in the mobile game industry and eleven years of programming experience with C++.

 I am currently working on my game project, which I hope to release in 2024.
 The game's visuals are still under construction, so I don't want to make a post about it just yet.
 Stay tuned!

+Few notes
-NOTE: I use Bitbucket for my personal projects so that is why contributions activity is empty.
+- I use Bitbucket for my personal projects so that is why contributions activity is empty.
 This page is more of collace of my work history and own projects.
+- Gif quality is intentionally bad so page don't load forever.
-Pinned reposities are some older projects from university times.
+- Pinned reposities are some older projects from university times.

 # Professional Work